rascol/Raspberry-Pi-PPS-Client/README.md

 # Summary
 ---
-The pps-client daemon provides synchronization precision of 1 microsecond and an average timekeeping accuracy of 1 microsecond exclusive of timing errors introduced by clock jitter and Linux OS latency.
+The pps-client daemon provides synchronization precision of 1 microsecond and an average timekeeping accuracy of 1 microsecond.
 This is demonstrated by the data shown below.

 The data was captured over a 24 hour period from a Raspberry Pi 2 running Raspian with a 4.4.14-v7+ Linux kernel.
 Figure 1 is a distribution of time adjustments made by the pps-client controller to the system clock.